Energy Forecasting in Smart Grid Systems: A Review of the State-of-the-art Techniques: Probabilistic techniques

-They further utilized the similar parametric approach in \cite{hong2013long} to forecast long-term probabilistic horizons for load consumption.
-Furthermore, for the application of price forecasting, probabilistic methods have been utilized by various authors and the relevant contributions are outlined in \cite{nowotarski2015computing,maciejowska2016probabilistic,weron2014electricity}.
-Similarly, Taieb \textit{et al.} in \cite{taieb2016forecasting} emphasized the need to predict the future demand in probabilistic format, which can further support the grid operations related to the energy generation and distribution.
-They employed additive quantile regression (QR) to forecast the individual energy consumption for $3696$ smart houses in Ireland with 30 min interval.
-To support probabilistic load forecasting, Liu \textit{et al.} proposed quantile regression averaging (QRA) to obtain PIs for consumption with $90\%$ percentiles \cite{liu2015probabilistic}.
-The authors claimed effective forecasts using probabilistic evaluation metrics such as pinball and winkler score.
+Quantile regression is an extended version of linear regression and aims to obtain predictive quantiles \cite{zhang2014review}.
+Taieb \textit{et. al.} in \cite{taieb2016forecasting} emphasized the need to predict the future demand in probabilistic format, which can further support the grid operations related to the energy generation and distribution.
+They employed additive quantile regression (QR) to forecast the individual energy consumption for $3696$ smart houses in Ireland with $30$ min interval.
+To support probabilistic load forecasting, Liu \textit{et. al.} proposed quantile regression averaging (QRA) to obtain PIs for consumption with $90\%$ percentiles \cite{liu2015probabilistic}.
+The authors claimed effective forecasts using probabilistic evaluation metrics such as Pinball and Winkler score.

 However, the existing probabilistic approaches in energy forecasting often suffer high computational complexities and thus, more efficient methods need to be developed and reviewed considering the current energy market scenarios \cite{wang2018combining,aprillia2020statistical}.